xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </tr>
 </table>

-<p>For more complex tables in Doxygen please have a look at: <a href="/web-doxygen/docs/pages/tables">Including tables</a></p>
+For more complex tables in Doxygen please have a look at: <a href="/web-doxygen/docs/pages/tables">Including tables</a>

 ### Fenced Code Blocks {#md_fenced}

-<p>Another feature defined by "Markdown Extra" is support for <a href="https://michelf.ca/projects/php-markdown/extra/#fenced-code-blocks">fenced code blocks</a>:</p>
+Another feature defined by "Markdown Extra" is support for <a href="https://michelf.ca/projects/php-markdown/extra/#fenced-code-blocks">fenced code blocks</a>:

-<p>A fenced code block does not require indentation, and is defined by a pair of "fence lines".
-Such a line consists of 3 or more tilde (~) characters on a line.
+A fenced code block does not require indentation, and is defined by a pair of "fence lines".
+Such a line consists of 3 or more tilde (\~) characters on a line.
 The end of the block should have the same number of tildes.
-Here is an example:</p>
+Here is an example:

 <pre><code>This is a paragraph introducing: